yellowdog/python-examples/README.md

 4. The Agent then gathers any files in the `outputs` and `outputsRequired` lists and uploads them to the Object Store.
 If a file in the `outputsRequired` list is not found, the Task will be reported as failed.
 The Agent will also optionally upload the console output (including both `stdout` and `stderr`) of the Task, contained in the `taskoutput.txt` file.
 5. The ephemeral Task directory is then deleted.

-Note that if a Task is aborted during execution, the Task's subprocess is sent a `SIGINT`, allowing the Task an opportunity to terminate any child processes or other resources (e.g., containers) that may have been started as part of Task execution.
+Note that if a Task is aborted during execution, the Task's subprocess is sent a `SIGTERM`, allowing the Task an opportunity to terminate any child processes or other resources (e.g., containers) that may have been started as part of Task execution.

 Once the steps above have been completed, the Worker is ready to accept its next Task from the YellowDog scheduler.